 The Menu del Dia: How Locals Eat Lunch

-If you are visiting La Linea for a day from Gibraltar, the menu del dia is the best value meal you will find anywhere in the region.
+If you are visiting La Linea for a day trip from Gibraltar, the menu del dia is the best value meal you will find anywhere in the region.

 Tapas Culture in La Linea